yyyar/loginator/README.md

 }
 ```

-Where 'fields' is an array of variables to include to resulting json.
+Where `fields` is an array of variables to include to resulting json.
 And 'pretty' is indicator that you want pretty-printed multi-line json